 This course has two objectives: first, to systematically explore the nature of change in the development process, and of the associated role of policy and institutional design; and second, to illustrate the use of the range of concepts and techniques learned in other MPA/ID core courses in the diagnosis of development change.
-This will include the normative analysis of change (applying various concepts of well-being, efficiency, social justice and poverty), the application of economic concepts (to the interpretation of household and firm behavior, strategic interactions and economy-wide patterns), and the role of political, governmental and social behavior in shaping the possibilities for, drivers of and resistance to change.
+This will include the normative analysis of change (applying various concepts of well-being, efficiency, social justice and poverty), the application of economic concepts (to the interpretation of household and firm behavior, strategic interactions and economy-wide patterns), and the role of political, governmental and social behavior in shaping the possibilities for, drivers of, and resistance to change.
 This will be undertaken through a mixture of discussion of overall patterns backed by a strong focus on case studies in particular country settings.
-Examples of topics are education, health, economic growth, the management of financial crises, pension reform, managing common property resources, international migration, community development, the design of decentralization and corporate structure.
-The core teaching will be complemented by a visiting speaker series, from the worlds of ideas and practice, to both expose students to a variety of perspectives and actual experience; this will be drawn both from faculty and outside the school.
+The topics will include issues relating to poverty, social development, macroeconomic management, aggregate economic development, and the political economy of policy design and change.
+The core teaching will be complemented by a visiting speaker series, from the worlds of ideas and practice, to expose students to a variety of perspectives and actual experience; this will be drawn both from faculty and outside the school.

 This course is required for first-year MPA/ID students.
 It is not open to non-MPA/ID students.